ibm-cloud-docs/vpc/about-network.md

 ## Terminology
 {: #networking-terminology}

-See [VPC concepts](/docs/vpc?topic=vpc-vpc-concepts) for definitions and information about terms that are used in this document for {{site.data.keyword.vpc_short}}.
 When working with your VPC, you'll need to be familiar with the basic concepts of _region_ and _zone_ as they apply to your deployment.

 ### Regions
 {: #networking-terms-regions}